-You can prevent plumbing problems - a clogged drain, leaky faucets, and other common plumbing nightmares - with a little preventative maintenance now and then.
+You can prevent plumbing problems - a clogged drain, leaky faucets, and more - from becoming plumbing nightmares.

-Some simple maintenance efforts now can stop little problems from becoming big, expensive fixes.
+Doing a little preventive plumbing now can stop small plumbing problems from becoming big, expensive fixes later.

-Instead of sending grease down the drain, pour it into an empty milk or juice carton, and then dispose of it in the regular garbage.
-Your pipes will thank you.
+Instead, chill it in an empty milk or juice carton in the refrigerator and dispose of it in the regular garbage.

-Use inexpensive drain screens (made of either plastic or metal) in the kitchen sink, the bathtub, and the shower to prevent food particles, hair, or small items like jewelry and toothpaste caps from creating a clogged drain.
+Use inexpensive drain screens (made of either plastic or metal), in the kitchen sink, the bathtub, and the shower to prevent food particles, hair, or small items like jewelry and toothpaste caps from entering the drain.

 Rather than relying on expensive and usually toxic drain openers, every month or so sprinkle about 1/4 cup (60ml) of baking soda into your sink and tub drains, followed with just enough warm water to get the powder well into the drain.